DavidPopa/Neobyte-Solution-Internship/README.md

 - `PASSWORD=your_password`
 - `TOKEN_SERVER_PORT=your_port_number`

-Replace your_username, your_password, and your_port_number with your actual MongoDB server credentials and desired port and run `nodemon run`.
+Replace your_username, your_password, and your_port_number with your actual MongoDB server credentials and desired port and run `nodemon run`. -->

+# PHP